nationskollen/server/CertRenewal.md

 the browser accepts a connectiion with the protocol `HTTPS`.

 ### If things dont go well...
-Try to understand what is wrong, look if you can resolve the problem, ask team-members.
+Try to understand what is wrong, ask team-members or someone that also knows about the server before making changes!

-If its not helping you can probably achieve a new certificate by deleting the old (expired) certificate and create a new one.
+If its not helping, you can probably achieve a new certificate by deleting the old (expired) certificate and create a new one.

 Do it in this order: